-We mentioned in the beginning of Section 3.3 that the (primal-only) cost error bound $\Delta_N^{J,}(\mu)$ defined in (3.18) is already superconvergent.
+We mentioned in the beginning of Section 3.3 that the (primal-only) error bound for the cost functional $\Delta_N^{J,}(\mu)$ defined in (3.18) is already superconvergent.
 However, the cost error bound can still benefit indirectly from the dual approach.
 As pointed out in Section 3.2, the control error bound propagates and enters as an additional error term in the state and adjoint optimality error bounds.
-A sharper (primal-dual) control error bound will hence lead to sharper optimality error bounds and finally to a sharper cost error bound.
+A sharper (primal-dual) control error bound will hence lead to sharper optimality error bounds and finally to a sharper error bound for the cost functional.